oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 ![](UAG_Algorithm.png "fig:UAG_Algorithm.png")

-1. [6]Sort all groups first by size and then by first VM UUID.
+1. [6]Sort all groups first by size and then by lowest VM id.
 2. Loop over all unified affinity groups:
     1. [7]candidate_host = choose_candidate_host_for_migration(Unified Affinity Group).
     2.  loop all VMs in group: